Related Links:

 - Local placement exams are available online to matriculated

-students starting in early August, and are taken only by those whose
+students starting August 1, and are taken only by those who

 have either not taken a standardized placement exam, or wish to